PeggyJV/cellar-contracts/README.md

 **Testing**

 Before running test, rename `sample.env` to `.env`, and add your mainnet RPC.
 If you want to deploy any contracts, you will need that networks RPC, a Private Key, and an Etherscan key(if you want foundry to verify the contracts).
+Note in order to run tests against forked mainnet, your RPC must be an archive node.
+My favorite archive node is [Alchemy](https://www.alchemy.com).

 Run tests with Foundry: